marchofnines/bank_marketing/README.md

 - To begin with we will read in the data into a dataframe called raw
 - We will assign df_edits for the cleaning stage
 - We will define df_viz which will be a copy of df_edits but with the target encoded to aid in visualizations
--  Ultimately we will call the datafram df_campaign
+-  The final dataframe we will use for modeling will be df_clients

 ## Problem 3: Understanding the Features
 ### General Observations